-Obesity is a chronic, multifactorial disease with complex psychological, environmental (social and cultural), genetic, physiologic, metabolic and behavioral causes and consequences.
+"Obesity is a chronic, multifactorial disease with complex psychological, environmental (social and cultural), genetic, physiologic, metabolic and behavioral causes and consequences.
 The prevalence of overweight and obese people is increasing worldwide at an alarming rate in both developing and developed countries.
 Environmental and behavioral changes brought about by economic development, modernization and urbanization have been linked to the rise in global obesity.
-The health consequences are becoming apparent (Fitch, 2013. p.6).
+The health consequences are becoming apparent (Fitch et al., 2013)."

-Hales et al (2017), report that the prevalence of obesity among adults and youth in the United States was 39.8% and 18.5% respectively, from 2015-2016.
-They note that obesity prevalence was higher among adults in the 40-59 age bracket than those in the 20-39 age bracket, for both men and women.
-Hales et al. (2017) also disaggregated the data according to ethnicity and noted that obesity prevalence was higher among non-Hispanic black and Hispanic adults and youth when compared with other races ethnicities.
-While obesity prevalence was lower among non-Hispanic Asian men and women, obesity prevalence among men, was comparable between non-Hispanic black and non-Hispanic white men.
-Obesity prevalence was higher among Hispanic men compared with non-Hispanic black men.
-While the prevalence among non-Hispanic black and Hispanic women was comparable, the prevalence for both groups was higher than that of non-Hispanic white women.
-Most notably, Hales et al (2017), report that the prevalence of obesity in the United States remains higher than the Healthy People 2020 goals of 14.5% among youth and 30.5% among adults.
+More than a third of U.S. adults have a body mass index [BMI] >= 30 kg/m2 and are at increased risk for diabetes, cardiovascular disease (CVD), and obstructive sleep apnea (Flegal et al., 2012; Ogden et al., 2015; Dong et al., 2020).
+Hales et al. (2017) reported that the prevalence of obesity among adults and youth in the United States was 39.8 percent and 18.5 percent respectively, from 2015-2016.
+Furthermore, the prevalence of obesity in adults increased to 42.4 percent in 2018, with the highest percentage among adults in the 40-59 age bracket compared with other age groups (Hales et al., 2017).
+Hales et al. (2020) also disaggregated the data according to race/ethnicity and noted that obesity prevalence was higher among non-Hispanic Black adults and Hispanic adults when compared with other races and ethnicities.
+Obesity prevalence was lowest among non-Hispanic Asian men and women.
+Among men, obesity prevalence was higher among Hispanic men compared with non-Hispanic Black men and non-Hispanic White men.
+Obesity prevalence was higher among Hispanic men compared with non-Hispanic Black men.
+Among women, the prevalence among non-Hispanic Black women was 56.9 percent, which was higher than all other race/ethnicities.
+In general, the prevalence of obesity in the U.S. remains higher than the Healthy People 2020 goal of 30.5 percent among adults (Hales et al., 2020).